penn-cnt/BIDSIFY/README.md

-# EEG BIDS Creation
+# BIDSIFY

-EEG Bids is a package designed to convert timeseries data into BIDS-compliant datasets.
+BIDSIFY is a package designed to convert various epilepsy data sources into BIDS-compliant datasets without internet connection or third party data hosting.
 As the push for standardized datasets grows, harmonizing how we collect and store data has become increasingly important.

-## Features
+## Supported Data Sources

-Currently, the package supports:
+Currently, the package supports the following data sources:

+- Converting raw EDF files to BIDS format (using the `--edf` flag)
 - Pulling data from iEEG.org (using the `--ieeg` flag)
-- Converting raw EDF files to BIDS format (using the `--edf` flag)
+- Nifti data (using the --nifti flag)
-- Converting csv files to BIDS format (using the `--jar` flag)
+- Pennsieve (using the --pensieve flag)
-    - **Note**: This is an experimental feature for Pennsieve and is not well supported yet.
+    - **Note**: This option is not yet fully implemented as the Pennsieve team works on a Python API.

 We aim to make it easy to add new data pull methods by using an observer coding style, allowing new code to integrate with just a few lines.
 For more details, refer to the contribution section.